gulshan-dube/dubenotify/README.md

 You can apply this via the AWS Console or using the put-bucket-notification-configuration CLI command.

-🧱 Architecture Diagram:
+🧱 Architecture Diagram

 S3 Bucket ──▶ Lambda Function ──▶ SNS Topic ──▶ Email Notification

-Diagrams can be created using tools like:

-Lucidchart, Draw.io and Excalidraw
+Visualize this using tools like Lucidchart, Draw.io, or Excalidraw.

 🧪 Testing

 ✅ Upload a .csv file → Email alert received

 ❌ Upload a .jpg or .txt file → No alert sent

 🧭 Future Enhancements (Optional)

 - Add Slack or SMS alerts

 - Filter based on file size or content

 - Use CloudWatch for logging and metrics

 - Deploy via CloudFormation or Terraform

+🙌 Final Notes
+This project was built as a hands-on exploration of AWS event-driven architecture.
+It demonstrates how to connect core AWS services in a modular, secure, and scalable way.